alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/tool-calling-errors.md

-When you try to call the tool, you can see that the model calls the tool with a bad input, causing the tool to throw an error.
-The prebuilt `ToolNode` that executes the tool has some built-in error handling that captures the error and passes it back to the model so that it can try again:
+When you try to call the tool, you can see that the modelCOnfig calls the tool with a bad input, causing the tool to throw an error.
+The prebuilt `ToolNode` that executes the tool has some built-in error handling that captures the error and passes it back to the modelCOnfig so that it can try again:

 ```typescript